Saurabh24197/NPC_StatePattern/README.md

 ### NPC_StatePattern.cs
 ```
 State Pattern defines all the State variables and sets-up the different state references.
-The methods are used to initialize the state variables [SetInitialReferences(), SetupStateReferences(), OnEnable()]
+The methods are used to initialize the state variables [SetInitialReferences(), SetupStateReferences()]
 perform state updates [CarryOutUpdateState()],
 and activate state actions[ ActivatePatrolState(), ActivateFleeState(), OnEnemyAttack(), ... ].

-Other behaviour Scripts will refer the NPCState_Interface variables (currentState/capturedState) to update some of the States.
+Other behaviour Scripts will refer the NPCState_Interface variables (currentState/capturedState)
+to update some of the States.
 ```

 ### NPC_StateBehaviours